+The Id of the star in the Yale Bright Star Catalogue is HR2929.
 HIP37406 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD61106.

 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving -4.15 ± 0.20 miliarcseconds/year towards the north and -24.47 ± 0.39 miliarcseconds/year east if we saw them in the horizon.
+The star is moving -4.15 ± 0.20 milliarcseconds/year towards the north and -24.47 ± 0.39 milliarcseconds/year east if we saw them in the horizon.

-23 Lyncis has a spectral type of K5III.
-This means the star is a orange to red giant star.
-The star is 7576.00000000 Parsecs from the Galactic Centre or terms of Light Years is 24710.1349414400000000s.
-The star has a B-V Colour Index of 1.44 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 4,093 Kelvin.
+Based on the star's spectral type of K5III , 23 Lyncis's colour and type is orange to red giant star.
+The star has a B-V Colour Index of 1.44 which means the star's temperature is about 4,093 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

-23 Lyncis Radius has been calculated as being 24.03 times bigger than the Sun.
+23 Lyncis estimated radius has been calculated as being 24.03 times bigger than the Sun.
 The Sun's radius is 695,800km, therefore the star's radius is an estimated 16,722,832.46.km.
-However with the 2007 release of updated Hipparcos files, the radius is now calculated at being round 24.03.
-The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.
+If you need the diameter of the star, you just need to multiple the radius by 2.
+The figure is derived at by using the formula from SDSS rather than peer reviewed papers.
+It has been known to produce widely incorrect figures.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 4.67 which gave the calculated distance to 23 Lyncis as 698.42 light years away from Earth or 214.13 parsecs.
-It would take a spaceship travelling at the speed of light, 698.42 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 4.67000 which gave the calculated distance to 23 Lyncis as 698.42 light years away from Earth or 214.13 parsecs.
+If you want that in miles, it is about 4,105,749,533,138,896.90, based on 1 Ly = 5,878,625,373,183.61 miles.